ByunghweeLee-IU/llm-political-inference/README.md

 ## Quickstart
-- Before opening `src/Main_results.ipynb`, download the preprocessed DDO and Reddit datasets.
+- Before opening `main_result.ipynb`, download the preprocessed DDO and Reddit datasets.

   - Option A (recommended): run from the repository root
     ```bash